Address the affordable housing crisis

 And while Minneapolis has a relatively strong economy, too many are still either unemployed or underemployed.
 We must offer support to those striving to better their lives.
 I will promote initiatives that encourage businesses and corporations to invest in Minneapolis, particularly in areas with high unemployment, and provide living wages to residents in our diverse city.

 Why a $15-an-hour minimum wage?
 Because the minimum wage should be a living wage.
-Everyone who works full-time has earned the right to a roof over his or her head and to put food on the table.
-A $15-an-hour minimum wage is a step in the right direction.
+Everyone who works full-time has earned the right to a roof over their head and to put food on the table.
+A $15-an-hour minimum wage is a step in the right direction and I’m proud to have been an early supporter.

 Spearhead criminal justice reform

-Now is the time move beyond talking about criminal justice reform.
+The time is now to move beyond talking about criminal justice reform.
 We must now start enacting policies that put those words into action.
-In Minneapolis, there’s a chance to do things differently.
-We can be a national leader in showing what true racial equity is all about.
+Minneapolis can be a national leader in showing what true racial equity is all about.
 That means taking actions like improving community and police relations, advocating for the fair treatment of people of color, and reducing racial profiling.

 We also cannot forget about those who are reentering society from correctional facilities.
 I will push for reentry policies that reduce recidivism and provide economic and housing stability for people seeking a fresh start.